Hope City Church

-Hope City Church (formerly a multisite church until 2021).
-It is a charity consisting of 6 autonomous UK churches based in the United Kingdom.
+Hope City Church (formerly a Multisite Church until 2021) is a charity consisting of 6 autonomous UK churches based in the United Kingdom.
 It was launched in Sheffield in 1991 by Dave and Jenny Gilpin who left Australia after viewing the Hillsborough Disaster in Sheffield.

 History

 Hope City Church was founded in Sheffield in 1991 by Dave and Jenny Gilpin, who had been a part of an Assemblies of God church in Brisbane, Australia.
 After seeing the Hillsborough disaster in 1989 on television in Australia Dave and Jenny went to investigate the possibilities of starting churches in the UK.
 After a three-week speaking tour of small churches across England in December 1990, they returned at Easter 1991 to pioneer the church, which was first called The Hope of Sheffield Christian Church.
 It has been described as "a church that was born out of tragedy – and a church, which is based around one crucial four-letter word: hope."

 The Church was once noticed when it undertook a big advertising campaign, which included the use of large billboards and the sides of buses to promote the organisation and assert that it was not a "traditional" church.

 Hope City has also planted churches in Liverpool, beginning in historic venues such as the Black-E and Epstein Theatre.
 It has planted in Leeds, Newcastle, Sunderland, Birmingham, Lancashire and in Accra, Ghana, Frankfurt, Germany, Darmstadt, Germany, Kuala Lumpur, Malaysia, London, and its most recent location York.
 They now have 3,000 members in 11 locations.
 The Church has also used venues such as clubs like 'Tiger Tiger' in Newcastle as well as St James' Park.

 Hope City has been linked to the movement of evangelical-style churches in Australia, most successful being Hillsong Church.

 In 2010, an additional church was established in Accra.
 In 2012, a new Hope City Church in Frankfurt, Germany was established.

 In 2020, the Senior Pastors of the church resigned due to allegations of racism.
 After which the locations of Hope City Church became autonomous churches under their own local leadership.
 In a statement sent out to the church in January 2021 the Trustees stated that, "It is our intention that from Easter 2021, Hope City Church, which up until now has been one church in multiple locations within the C3 movement, will become a family of churches within the C3 movement."
 Each church remains under the governance of the Trustees of Hope City Church.